Amber pages

 "1607: First permanent English settlement in the US established (Jamestown, Virginia)".

-My inclination is simply to rewrite that statementfrom the persepective of the indigenous people who had been living there for centuries, millennia possibly, but now displaced, inferiorised, conquered, the Powhatan apparently, an Algonquian-speaking people.
+My inclination is simply to rewrite that statement from the persepective of the indigenous people who had been living there for centuries, millennia possibly, but now displaced, inferiorised, conquered, the Powhatan apparently, an Algonquian-speaking people.
 Something like this perhaps, as part of a campaign of Boycott, Dispersement and Sanctions against the TomPaineist International Conspiracy:

 We love America really; it's just that, just that... see my piece on the Statue of Liberty by clicking here, and then, below:

-Today in 1969, William Beecher, military correspondent of the New York Times, published a front page dispatch from Washington, "Raids in Cambodia" ... the Americans have been secretly bombing it, and not just any sort of bombs either...
+Today in 1969, William Beecher, military correspondent of the New York Times, published a front page dispatch from Washington, "Raids in Cambodia" ... the Americans had been secretly bombing it, and not just any sort of bombs either...

 But how else do you overthrow tyrannies, remove despots, eradicate dictatorships, if not by taking up the bomb for what you believe is good and right? (see my passing mention of a minor but fully deserved example of this on Sept 11)